 It also finally opens up things like the keyboard, which means you'll be able to customise your phone in

 Unfortunately Apple Pay, a new way of paying for goods and services in store and online, is not going to work on the iPhone 5S because it lacks NFC, but pair with a new Apple Watch and you're laughing all the way to the bank (until you see your balance anyway).

 For those that missed the iOS 7 update, you'd best gird your loins if you're not a fan of colour all over the place. iOS 7 is a lot brighter, cleaner and sleeker than its bloated predecessor, but it does look like Jony Ive has dipped into his crayon pot a few times.
 But don't think this is a negative: I like it.

-The colours on offer are fun, fresh and most importantly distinctive, giving a real unique feel to iOS 7 that other platforms might not have.
+The colours on offer are fun, fresh and most importantly distinctive, giving a real unique feel to iOS 7 and iOS 8 that other platforms might not have.
 Photos, Safari and Music are all changed, as well as a host of other apps too, and while some have labelled them 'childish', they're clearly indicative of the new style Apple is looking to create.